|WALTHERIA TINCTURE & TEA|

 Other uses include: cortex (root bark); chewed as a very effective natural medicine for sore throat.

-Internally for arthritis, neuralgia, common cold, cough, bronchial phlegm or mucous, diarrhea, eye baths, fatigue; it is used as a bitter tonic.
+Internally for arthritis, neuralgia, common cold, cough, bronchial phlegm or mucus, diarrhea, eye baths, fatigue; it is used as a bitter tonic.

 Waltheria is used in Brazil against bronchitis and for cleaning difficult healing wounds.